OrbitMS/Lifter-Protocol/README.md

 # Lifter Protocol

-An adaptive powerlifting / powerbuilding training app — Juggernaut AI–style.
+An adaptive powerlifting / powerbuilding training app.
 The program is **generated** from an onboarding questionnaire and **auto-regulates** week-to-week from logged RPE and recovery check-ins.